Home » Health Anxiety Treatment in Ireland | My Therapist

 • Did you have an illness as a child that might have made you more alert to symptoms in your body?

 • The way you react to physical symptoms may make you more prone to developing health anxiety regarding how you think about the ailment.
 For example, can you brush it off, or do you go to the worst possible scenario?
+These are known as cognitive factors, which are treated effectively with CBT, and include Catastrophic Thinking where you interpret benign sensations or events as much worse than they are.
+For example, a slight cough might be seen as a sign of lung cancer.

 • Did you grow up with an overly anxious parent who was excessively concerned about health?